mblomdahl/tfc-vs4345-k8s/k8s-examples/efs-storage/README.md

-# Deploying the Pod with PersistentVolumeClaim to AWS EKS
+# Deploying the Pod with EFS PersistentVolumeClaim to AWS EKS

 ## How to Deploy and Verify, Step by Step